 f.
 Origin, destination and any intermediate stops for the shipment.

 g.
-A household goods cube sheet inventory of the items upon which the estimate is based and the estimated cubic footage for each item.
+The proper form to be used is a household goods Table of Measurements or an electronic cube sheet of the items upon which the estimate is based and the estimated cubic footage for each item.

 h.
 For long distance shipments, the estimated total weight of the shipment and an